uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 * it starts the final declaration process in HMRC
 * it triggers the business validation rules (which, if violated, produce errors rather than warnings)
-* it generates a final liability calculation and a Calculation ID
+* it generates a final liability calculation and a calculation ID
-* the software must then quote the Calculation ID when retrieving the calculation output using the [Retrieve A Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint
+* the software must then quote the calculation ID when retrieving the calculation output using the [Retrieve A Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint

 If the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1{nino}~1self-assessment~1{taxYear}/post) does not pass HMRC validation, it results in an error.
 For more information, refer to [Tax calculations](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tax-calculations.html).
 If it results in no errors, the results of the final declaration calculation are available to the software to show the customer.